 Repair is expected to take a while, and after this, a pop-up reminder notifies you of a successful operation.
 Then proceed to select the "Preview" option to preview the video.

-Step four: Advanced repair mode for severely corrupted video (optional)
+Step 4: Advanced repair mode for severely corrupted video (optional)

 For videos not successfully repaired due to the severe level of damage, kindly click on the "Advanced Repair" option.